bounded/cfs/README.md

 novel, chapter 3: A man walked into a bar.
 ```

 In this case, the literal "A man walked into a bar." has three containers: "novel", "chapter" and "chapter 3".
 The last two are created by the blank between "chapter" and "3".
-It also specifies that "chapter 3" is a subset of "chapter".
+The blank also specifies that "chapter 3" is a subset of "chapter".
 In this case, you create a strict hierarchy of containers and thus a more complex structure than plain one-dimensional tags.

 Using this technique, other types of relationships are possible:
 * "project alpha": an example of how you could structure your project notes